 A: In the election of directors, you may vote "For All," "Withhold All," or "For All Except" and select the nominee who you withhold your vote from.
-For the (i) advisory vote on compensation of our named executive officers and the (ii) ratification of the appointment of BDO USA, LLP as our independent auditors, you may vote "FOR," "AGAINST," or "ABSTAIN" with respect to these two proposals.
+For the (i) advisory vote on compensation of our named executive officers (ii) approval of the 2019 Equity Incentive Plan and the (iii) ratification of the appointment of BDO USA, LLP as our independent auditors, you may vote "FOR," "AGAINST," or "ABSTAIN" with respect to these two proposals.
 Under Colorado law (under which the Company is incorporated), abstentions are counted as shares present and entitled to vote at the Annual Meeting, and therefore counted as present for the purpose of determining whether a quorum is present, but they are not counted as shares cast and will therefore have no effect on the outcome of the vote.

 If you sign and return your proxy card or voting instruction form without giving specific voting instructions, your shares will be voted as recommended by our Board.
-If you are a beneficial holder and do not return a voting instruction form, your broker may only vote on the ratification of the appointment of BDO USA, LLP (Proposal 3).
+If you are a beneficial holder and do not return a voting instruction form, your broker may only vote on the ratification of the appointment of BDO USA, LLP (Proposal 4).